Q. When do you expect your next litter?

 Q. What health testing has been done on the parents?

 A. All of our parent dogs have been genetically tested through Embark.
 They test for heritable diseases known for their breeds.
 They have also had all OFA certifications done.
-All parents have hips and elbows X-rayed and certified.
-Their eyes, and hearts are also all OFA certified as normal.
+All parents have hips and elbows X-rayed and graded.
+Their patellas, eyes, and hearts are also all OFA certified as normal.
 This is the highest level of testing that can be done for their breeds.
-These results can be found on the OFA website by typing their names (Oliver LeRoy, Ember LeRoy, Orlaigh, and King Family Ivy LeRoy) or by clicking on any of the buttons below.
+These results can be found on the OFA website by typing their names (Oliver LeRoy, Orlaigh, King Family Luna, King Family Frankie, and King Family Summit) or by clicking on any of the buttons below.
+Luna, Frankie, and Summit have all completed all of their health testing.
+We will repeat hip testing for Summit when he is 2 years old for final results, but they have been cleared with all screenings.
 We have been awarded "Excellent" status with Good Dog, their highest rating available.
-We also have achieved Blue Ribbon status with our breed club, the Goldendoodle Association of North America.
+We also have achieved Gold Level status with our breed club, the Goldendoodle Association of North America.

 A. All of our parent dogs have been genetically tested through Embark.
 They test for heritable diseases known for their breeds.
 They have also had all OFA certifications done.
-All parents have hips and elbows X-rayed and certified.
-Their eyes, and hearts are also all OFA certified as normal.
+All parents have hips and elbows X-rayed and graded.
+Their patellas, eyes, and hearts are also all OFA certified as normal.
 This is the highest level of testing that can be done for their breeds.
-These results can be found on the OFA website by typing their names (Oliver LeRoy, Ember LeRoy, Orlaigh, and King Family Ivy LeRoy) or by clicking on any of the buttons below.
+These results can be found on the OFA website by typing their names (Oliver LeRoy, Orlaigh, King Family Luna, King Family Frankie, and King Family Summit) or by clicking on any of the buttons below.
+Luna, Frankie, and Summit have all completed all of their health testing.
+We will repeat hip testing for Summit when he is 2 years old for final results, but they have been cleared with all screenings.
 We have been awarded "Excellent" status with Good Dog, their highest rating available.
-We also have achieved Blue Ribbon status with our breed club, the Goldendoodle Association of North America.
+We also have achieved Gold Level status with our breed club, the Goldendoodle Association of North America.

 Q. Can I see pictures of other puppies?

 A. Absolutely!
-There are lots of puppy pictures from our last litters on our website and Facebook page--please like and follow our page as this is where we post most of our photos.
+There are lots of puppy pictures from our last litters on our website, Instagram and Facebook page--please like and follow our pages as this is where we post most of our photos.
 We have had a wide variety of puppy coats.
 We have had some who are very curly, others who are wavy, and a few that are still wavy, but a little more straight.
-Our upcoming litter from Mabel will be consistently wavy coats for all the puppies.
-They will be some variation of red/apricot or black, some with a little white on their chest, feet, or elsewhere.
-Ivy is a new mom, and we can't wait to see her puppies.
-She will have a much larger variety of colors in her litter.
+Our upcoming litters will have a variety from wavy to straight coats.

 A. Absolutely!
-There are lots of puppy pictures from our last litters on our website and Facebook page--please like and follow our page as this is where we post most of our photos.
+There are lots of puppy pictures from our last litters on our website, Instagram and Facebook page--please like and follow our pages as this is where we post most of our photos.
 We have had a wide variety of puppy coats.
 We have had some who are very curly, others who are wavy, and a few that are still wavy, but a little more straight.
-Our upcoming litter from Mabel will be consistently wavy coats for all the puppies.
-They will be some variation of red/apricot or black, some with a little white on their chest, feet, or elsewhere.
-Ivy is a new mom, and we can't wait to see her puppies.
-She will have a much larger variety of colors in her litter.
+Our upcoming litters will have a variety from wavy to straight coats.

 Q. How big will my puppy get?